Nicky Lopez Player Props: Royals vs. Braves

 Braves Pitching Rankings

-- The Braves' 3.92 team ERA ranks eighth across all MLB pitching staffs.
+- The Braves have a 3.79 team ERA that ranks seventh among all league pitching staffs.

-- Braves pitchers combine to give up 10 home runs (0.8 per game), the fourth-fewest in baseball.
+- The Braves surrender the second-fewest home runs in baseball (10 total, 0.7 per game).

-- The Braves will look to Morton (1-1) in his third start of the season.
+- The Braves will send Elder (1-0) to the mound for his third start of the season.

-- In his last appearance on Saturday, the righty threw five innings against the San Diego Padres, giving up two earned runs while surrendering six hits.
+- The righty last pitched on Monday against the Cincinnati Reds, when he threw 6 1/3 scoreless innings while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.